 Parents are asked to review the yearbook signing responsibility with their children prior to the distribution of the books to students and direct them to be selective when they request signatures from fellow students.
 The school is not responsible for yearbooks that are damaged or defaced after the student willingly gives their yearbook to another student to sign.

-Your child received an order form this year in their homework folder, outlining all details regarding this year's book.
+Your child received an order form this year from their Careers+ teacher, outlining all details regarding this year's book.
 Haven't seen this order form?
 Send your child to Mrs. Swab in Room 706 to pick up a new one!